Bonevane/weather-app/README.md

-# Webpack-Template
+# Weather App

-A simple template to make things easier.
+A simple weather app that uses the Visual Crossing API for weather data.

+Made for The Odin Project using HTML, CSS & JavaScript.